 I repeat the tests and another week later I go to the clinic and discuss the results.
 “Your testosterone levels are through the floor and your prolactin is through the roof”.
 What does that mean?
 “Well, it could be a tumour, a brain tumour.”
 “Shit, not me.
 That doesn’t happen to me.
 What now?”

-After about 3 months on this dose (two tiny tablets a week) I was better than normal, I was fitter, getting really fit again, I had urges, you know those sexual feelings.
+After about 3 months on this dose (two tiny tablets a week) I was better than normal, I was fitter, getting really fit again and I had urges, you know those sexual feelings.
+However, those feelings were now not towards my wife and although I didn’t do anything about them as in seeing someone else, I had to eventually face up to the fact that I was having thoughts about other women.

+I’m fine, I’m fit-“ish”, in my mid 50’s and happy.
+I’m in a great relationship, we have loads of sex and I’m normal.
 Does this horrendous experience make me more tolerant of the female monthly hormone cycle, do I empathise?
-Not really, I’m a bloke.
+Not really, sorry ladies, but I’m a bloke.